GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/getting-started.md

 ## Your First App with Stream Chat

-Before starting, make sure you have installed `StreamChatUI` as explained in the [Installation](./swiftui-overview.md#installation) section.
+Before starting, make sure you have installed `StreamChatSwiftUI` as explained in the [Installation](./swiftui-overview.md#installation) section.

 ## Creating the SwiftUI Context Provider Object